defcronyke/epaper-idf/README.md

    cp ca_cert.pem server_certs/
    ```

-4. Update the version number in the "version.txt file".
+4. Update the version number in the "version.txt" file.
+This is what will trigger the ESP32 device to download your new firmware the next time you reboot it.
 5. Build your new firmware, as per the above "To build the firmware" instructions.
-6. Run the following script:
+6. Run the following script (make sure your "ca_cert.pem", "ca_key.pem", and "dhparam.pem" files are in the same folder as the script first):

    ```shell
    ./serve.sh
    ```

 7. While the above script is running, reboot your esp32 device to load the new firmware.
+8. Whenever you want to load new firmware, just change the version.txt's version number (higher or lower, it doesn't matter), then build the firmware, run the server script, and reboot the ESP32 device to load the new firmware onto it.